Spring 2015 Schedule

 Whiting School of Engineering Graduate Degree Recipients

 If you have earned a graduate degree from the Whiting School of Engineering, you are eligible to enroll as a special student in any EP course for which you satisfy the stated prerequisites.
-Formal admission is not required - simply fill out an online application.
-The application fee and transcripts are not required.
+Formal admission is not required—simply fill out an online application.
+Transcripts are not required.
 However, it is your responsibility to ensure that you have the proper preparation for the course you wish to take.

 Independent Study/Special Project

-If you expect to register for an independent study or special project course for the Summer 2013 semester, please complete and return the Independent Study/Project form as soon as possible.
+If you expect to register for an independent study or special project course for the Spring 2015 semester, please complete and return the Independent Study/Project form as soon as possible.
 This form is used to describe your project and gather the appropriate signatures.
 Registrations for independent study/special project courses cannot be processed without submission of this form.
-For the Summer 2013 semester, all necessary documents must be received by the EP Dorsey Office by June 11, 2013, the mail in deadline.
+For the Spring 2015 semester, all necessary documents must be received by the EP Dorsey Office by February 8, 2015, the mail in deadline.
 Any project forms submitted after the above deadline will NOT be accepted.
 Independent study/special project courses must be completed by the end of the term.

 Virtual Live Format